Managing URL Parameters & Query Strings: SEO Best Practices

-After considering each of these questions, there are three different methods for controlling and managing parameters.
+After evaluating your website’s parameters and considering each of the questions presented in Step #3, there are three different methods for controlling and managing parameters.

 - Allow Crawling & Ranking.
 If the parameter meaningfully alters the content, Googlebot should crawl, index, and rank the page’s URL with the included parameters.

-- Block Ranking.
+- Prevent Ranking.
 If the parameter does not alter the content, Googlebot should not rank the page’s URL with the parameter in search results.

 - Block Crawling.
 If there is a problem with Googlebot crawling URLs containing a parameter, Googlebot should be blocked from crawling any URLs containing that parameter.